kumuluz/kumuluzee-samples/kumuluzee-graphql-jpa-security/README.md

 - __password__: postgres

 The required tables will be created automatically upon running the sample.
-You can run databases inside docker:
+You can run databases with docker:
 ```
 docker run -d --name pg-graphql -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=customers -p 5432:5432 postgres:latest
 ```

 Due to added security, running Keycloak is also required.
-You can run it inside docker:
+You can run it with docker:
 ```
 $ docker run \
          -e KEYCLOAK_USER=<USERNAME> \